-The DS2482-100 is a self-timed 1-Wire master, which supports advanced 1-Wire waveform features including standard and Overdrive speeds, active pullup, strong pullup for power delivery, and presence-pulse masking.
+The DS2482-800 is a self-timed 8-channel 1-Wire master, which supports advanced 1-Wire waveform features including standard and Overdrive speeds, active pullup, strong pullup for power delivery, and presence pulse masking.
 Once supplied with command and data, the I/O controller of the DS2482 performs time-critical 1-Wire communication functions such as reset/presence detect cycle, read-byte, write-byte, single-bit R/W and triplet for ROM Search, without requiring interaction with the host processor.
-The host obtains feedback (completion of a 1-Wire function, presence pulse, 1-Wire short, search direction taken) through the Status register and data through the Read Data register.
-The DS2482 communicates with a host processor through its I2C bus interface in standard mode or in fast mode.
-The logic state of two address pins determines the I2C slave address of the DS2482, allowing up to four devices operating on the same bus segment without requiring a hub.
+The host obtains feedback (completion of a 1-Wire function, presence pulse, 1-Wire short, search direction taken) through the Status Register and data through the Read Data register.
+The DS2482 communicates with a host processor through its I2C bus interface in standard-mode or in fast-mode.
+The logic state of three address pins (2 address pins with the 1-channel version) determines the I2C slave address of the DS2482, allowing up to 8 devices operating on the same bus segment without requiring a hub.